marcusolsson/obsidian-plugin-docs/docs/guides/react.md

 In this guide, you'll configure your plugin to use [React](https://reactjs.org/).
 It assumes that you already have a plugin with a [custom view](custom-views.md) that you want to convert to use React.

+While you don't need to use a separate framework to build a plugin, there are a few reasons why you'd want to use React:

+- You have existing experience of React and want to use a familiar technology.
+- You have existing React components that you want to reuse in your plugin.
+- Your plugin requires complex state management or other features that can be cumbersome to implement with regular [HTML element](html-elements.md).

 ## Configure your plugin

 1. Add React to your plugin dependencies: